 The 17-year-old says YE initially wanted to produce various types of fashion-related items but decided to launch pouches first.

 “We conducted our own market research and pouches was voted the third most popular product.
-However, it was the most feasible to produce for us, so we decided to start with pouches,” he shares.
+And, it was the most feasible to produce for us, so we decided to start with that,” he shares.

 Selling mostly to friends, family and through their Instagram page, YE is currently in the process of producing its second batch of pouches.
 “We sold out pretty quick because apart from being washable, people enjoy using the pouches for various purposes.”